ptibv/.github/pull_request_template.md

 Please also run the unit tests before your final push to avoid breaking the build.

-[^1]: Items are allowed to be removed by the author if they deem them not applicable.
+[^1]: Items should be removed by the author if they deem them not applicable.